AREN Instructional Sequence

-A. General structure of an AREN-DIA teaching sequence
+A. General Structure of an AREN-DIA Teaching Sequence

 B. The three phases of the AREN-DIA teaching sequence